lanesky/kubernetes-walk-through/docs/07-blue-green-deployment.md

 kubectl -n development edit svc  frontend
 ```

 Note that the selector contains a version of `4`.
-We eplace ith with `5` and it will redirect the service to the pods of green version.
+We replace it with `5` and it will redirect the service to the pods of green version.

 ```
 # Please edit the object below.
 Lines beginning with a '#' will be ignored,